Last Updated on June 3, 2024 by Soumya

 This place was once home to the Great Palace of Constantinople, the magnificent royal residence of the emperors of the Byzantine Empire.
 It was the Eastern Roman Empire’s equivalent of the Palatine Hill in Rome and was also called the Sacred Palace.

 We can no longer see the Great Palace because much of it has been destroyed.
-However, some of the beautiful mosaics that adorned the floors of the palace are well-preserved at the Great Palace Mosaics Museum.
-These vibrant mosaics are not religious in nature, rather depict life and cultural themes of those times.
-The mosaics are preserved in situ and that explains the strange location of the museum (in the middle of a marketplace).
+However, some of the beautiful mosaics that adorned the palace’s floors are well-preserved at the Great Palace Mosaics Museum.
+These vibrant mosaics are not religious in nature but rather depict life and cultural themes of those times.
+The mosaics are preserved in situ, which explains the museum’s strange location (in the middle of a marketplace).

 Hippodrome

-Head next to the Hippodrome – the heart of the ancient Byzantine city of Constantinopole.
-Now called the Sultanahmet Square, the Hippodrome was once the venue for gladiator fights, musicals, and victory marches.
+Head next to the Hippodrome—the heart of the ancient Byzantine city of Constantinopole.
+Now called Sultanahmet Square, the Hippodrome was once the venue for gladiator fights, musicals, and victory marches.
 Even though you won’t see all that today, it is easy to imagine how this huge public square would have been the hub of all activity in the olden days.

-The most interesting bit about the Hippodrome is its exotic collection of sculptures from all the over the world that were installed centuries ago.
-Do not miss the Obelisk from Egypt or the Serpent Column from Delphi.
+The most interesting part of the Hippodrome is its exotic collection of sculptures from all over the world, installed centuries ago.
+Do not miss the Egyptian Obelisk or the Serpent Column.

 Basilica Cistern